Skip to product information

 Rolling

-Leaves are rolled, breaking the surface cells and promoting oxidation.
+Leaves are rolled, breaking down the surface cells and promoting oxidation.

 • tea processing: black tea leaves oxidation